carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 exercises: 15

 questions:
 - "How can I run my own Python functions on the GPU?"
-- "How can I do a calculation on a GPU?"
-- "How can I copy the result back to my computer?"

 objectives:
 - "Learn how to use Numba decorators to improve the performance of your Python code."